DarkGhostHunter/Preloader/README.md

 Preloader::make()->whenHits(200000); // After a given number of hits.
 ```

 The list will be generated when the number of hits set are **above** the reported by Opcache.
+This will avoid generating the preload list until the application have done many runs.

 > Watch out!
-If you're using `overwrite()`, the script will be regenerated every time after the number of hits are reached!
+If you're using `overwrite()`, the script will be regenerated every time **after** the number of hits are reached!

 #### `whenOneIn()` (optional)